graspit-simulator/graspit_interface/README.md

 get started planning grasps with GraspIt!
 You can interact with this interface through a variety of ROS services and action servers.

-This repo is currently in **active development**, and we plan on exposing a majority of GraspIt!'s functionality to ROS, including all of GraspIt!'s planning capabilities.
-If you have any specific features you'd like us to work on, let us know by submitting a new issue.
-If you feel comfortable with GraspIt! and would like to help us get this done quicker, feel free to submit a pull request!
+If you have any specific features you'd like to see, let us know by submitting a new issue, or feel free to submit a pull request!

 To see how a client interacts with this interface, check out our python [graspit_commander](https://github.com/CURG/graspit_commander).